zuta/Algorithms/README.md

 Algorithms
 ==========

-C# implementations of popular algorithms
+An implementations of popular algorithms on C#